 Pursuant to §588 ACCP, an arbitrator must disclose any circumstances which could raise doubts as to his or her impartiality and/or independence, or which are in conflict with the agreement of the parties at any stage of the arbitral proceedings.
 Independence is defined by the absence of close financial or other ties between the arbitrator and the parties.
-Impartiality is closely related to independence, but refers to the arbitrators' attitude.
+Impartiality is closely related to independence, but refers to the arbitrator's attitude.
 However, an arbitrator may be successfully challenged if there is objectively justified doubt as to his or her impartiality or independence.
+The Austrian Supreme Court in its recent case law also takes into account the IBA Guidelines on Conflict of Interest in International Arbitration when assessing the challenge of an arbitrator even if the IBA Guidelines do not have any normative character of a law.